frodeheg/no.sparegris/README.en.txt

 - Click save
 - Save over 1000 NOK a year on the power tariff. (in Norway)
 - Experiment with the settings and flows and follow the recommendations below to get the most out of the app.
+- Install the piggy bank insights device if you're interested in statistics (this is optional)

 Important:
 - All devices controlled by the app should not be switched on by other flows, otherwise, conflicts will arise and the target value for the power tariff may fail.